 A wave of used cars, kept by people during the Great Recession, appear to be hitting the market, lowering prices and likely to spark a buying binge.
-But, it can be tough to spot a rebuilt wreck even when you’re watching for it, so here are some tips from Mr. B's Paint & Body, Inc. .
+But, it can be tough to spot a rebuilt wreck even when you’re watching for it, so here are some tips from Pinellas Autobody And Service, Inc. .

-Here in Albuquerque and throughout NM , we often hear about a wide range of scams targeting used car buyers.
+Here in Clearwater and throughout FL , we often hear about a wide range of scams targeting used car buyers.
 Though nothing replaces hiring a mechanic to inspect any car you’re seriously considering, there are some telltale signs to watch for to help narrow your choices:

 •Inspect each body panel for scratches, dents, or rust.
 Tape marks along fender edges or under windows could indicate paint work, and inconsistent gaps, mismatched paint or one foggy and one clear headlight, could mean shoddy body work and a fair bet something is also wrong under the hood.